 Congenital urinary bladder anomalies often occur without other genitourinary abnormalities.
 They may cause infection, retention, incontinence, and reflux.
 Symptomatic anomalies may require surgery.

 A bladder diverticulum is a herniation of the bladder mucosa through a defect in bladder muscle.
-It predisposes to urinary tract infections (UTIs) Urinary Tract Infection (UTI) in Children Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL.
-In younger children... read more and may coexist with vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
+It predisposes to urinary tract infections (UTIs) Urinary Tract Infection (UTI) in Children Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL... read more and may coexist with vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
 Reflux predisposes to urinary... read more .
-It is usually discovered during evaluation of recurrent UTIs in young children.
+It is usually discovered during evaluation for fetal hydronephrosis or recurrent UTIs in young children.

 Diagnosis of bladder diverticulum is by voiding cystourethrography.